 As with most loyalty programs, there are many little tips and tricks that you’ll get to know once you’ve built up some level of comfort with the program.
 Here are just a few…

 Book on Sales: Air Miles routinely runs promotions which can take 15–25% off the cost of a flight.
-If you’re flexible when it comes to destination and dates, flights on sale can be a no-brainer.
-For example, at the time of writing, Toronto to Deer Lake is on sale for 1,650 Air Miles plus $136 in taxes, whereas the retail price is $432.
-That works out to 17.9cpp in value, which is a great deal for a summer trip to Newfoundland.
+If you’re flexible when it comes to destination and dates (especially last minute as seen above), flights on sale can be a great way to save miles.

 BMO Air Miles World Elite 15% Flight Discount: One of the key benefits of the BMO Air Miles World Elite MasterCard is the 15% discount on flight redemptions within North America.
 The discount automatically shows up when booking, which makes it very easy and intuitive to use.
 Picking up the BMO MasterCard should therefore be one of your top priorities if you’re an avid Air Miles collector.